hearot/MICIO/README.md

 In the main folder of the repository you will be able to find four examples.

-- `example_1.txt` will generate the C major scale, and is the simplest example of the three.
+- `example_1a.micio` and `example_1b.micio` both generate the C major scale.
+The former uses letter notation, whereas the latter employs fixed-Do solfège.
-- `example_2.txt` will generate the refrain of *Never gonna give you up* by Rick Astley.
+- `example_2.micio` generates the refrain of *Never gonna give you up* by Rick Astley.
-- `example_3.txt` will generate the refrain of the theme of Dario Moccia's *Momento gaming* with three different durations.
+- `example_3a.micio` and `example_3b.micio` both generate the refrain of the theme of Dario Moccia's *Momento gaming* with three different durations.
+The former follows functional programming principles, whereas the latter adopts an imperative paradigm.
-- `example_4.txt` will generate the refrain of *Ode to Joy* by Ludwig van Beethoven
+- `example_4.micio` generates the refrain of *Ode to Joy* by Ludwig van Beethoven.
+- `example_6.micio` showcases the usage of assignment, functions and comments.